joedrago/colorist/docs/Usage.md

     -f FORMAT      : Output format. auto (default), icc, jp2, jpg, png, webp -g GAMMA       : Output gamma.
 0 for auto (default), or "source" to force source gamma -h             : Display this help
-    -j JOBS        : Number of jobs to use when color grading.
+    -j JOBS        : Number of jobs to use when working.
 0 for as many as possible (default) -l LUMINANCE   : ICC profile max luminance.
-0 for auto (default), or "source" to force source luminance -p PRIMARIES   : ICC profile primaries (8 floats, comma separated). rx,ry,gx,gy,bx,by,wx,wy -q QUALITY     : Output quality for JPG and WebP.
+0 for auto (default), or "source" to force source luminance -p PRIMARIES   : Color primaries.
+Use builtin (bt709, bt2020, p3) or in the form: rx,ry,gx,gy,bx,by,wx,wy -q QUALITY     : Output quality for JPG and WebP.
 JP2 can also use it (see -r below). (default: 90) -r RATE        : Output rate for JP2.
 If 0, JP2 codec uses -q value above instead. (default: 150) -t TONEMAP     : Set tonemapping. auto (default), on, or off